How to Carry Out a Feasibility Study and Get Better at Business Decision Making

 • Feasibility: Key in-house resources available, key activities, key partners and unique value proposition.

-• Desirability: Targeted customer segments, current customer relationships (can be assessed using the VoC data), main marketing/distribution channels.
+• Desirability: Targeted customer segments, current customer relationships (can be assessed using the VoC data), main marketing or distribution channels.

 • Viability: Cost structure (costs and benefits analysis) and revenue streams.